l3arteK/rs-calculator/README.md

 [PL]
 ## Opis
-Algorytm do obliczania najbardziej optymalnego rozstawu strzemion w budownictwie — sprawdza on wszystkie możliwości w poszukiwaniu najbardziej optymalnego rozwiązania.
+Algorytm do obliczania optymalnej ilości strzemion w środkowym przęśle  — sprawdza on wszystkie możliwości w poszukiwaniu optymalnego rozwiązania.

 ---
 [EN]
 ## Description
-An algorithm for calculating the optimal spacing of stirrups in construction — it checks all possible combinations to find the most optimal solution.
+An algorithm for calculating the optimal number of stirrups in the central span — it checks all possibilities in search of the optimal solution.